...

 Health Conditions That Require Caution

-Heart disease, high blood pressure31, and pregnancy require professional advice.
+Heart disease, high blood pressure, and pregnancy require professional advice.

 Age and Fitness Considerations